A Complete Guide On How To Handle Aggressive Dachshunds

 Teaching your dachshund puppy bite inhibition early on is vital to avoid problems in the future.
 If your dachshund bites, give a loud yelp and ignore it for a few minutes.

 You can also give it some ‘me-time’ inside its crate and stay aside for some time.
-Your dachshund will realize that this is all because it bit.
+Your dachshund will realise that this is all because it bit.

 All of your family members should also follow suit.
 If not, you will not be successful in teaching bite inhibition.

 Consistency is also vital.
 Do the same when it displays this behavior.
-After some time, your dachshund will realize that it shouldn’t bite.
+After some time, your dachshund will realise that it shouldn’t bite.

 Engage In Basic Obedience Training